Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/publication/banking_spatial/index.md

 # Summary.
 An optional shortened abstract.
 summary: We examine the direct and indirect impacts of natural disasters on deposit rates of bank branches during the 2008 – 2017 period.
-We find spatial spillover effects contribute substantially to the total impact for deposit rate-setting branches.
+We find spatial spillover effects contribute substantially to the total impact for deposit rate-setting branches.(Conditionally Accepted at *Journal of Financial Stability*, 2023)

 #tags:
 #- Source Themes